rasql/ev3-makecode/docs/4_music/music.rst

 Play a melody
 -------------

-Let's program the musical score of *Frère Jacques* a popular French song.
+Let's program the musical score of *Frère Jacques*, a popular French song.

 .. image:: jacques.gif

-We start the first measure when pressing the center button.
+We start playing the first measure when pressing the center button.

 .. image:: music1.png